Learning how to write a resume is easier than ever before. The difficult thing is knowing which resume sections you truly need.

 Whether you choose to explain the gap or make it less obvious, you should always be upfront and honest with the employer if you get an interview.

-Here's a few other tips on how to explain gaps in employment.
+Here are a few other tips on how to explain gaps in employment.

 Skills and Abilities